OpenID Connect Client and Token Propagation Quickstart

 to get the tokens for a user alice

-grant.
-Both RESTClients point to `ProtectedResource’s HTTP address.
+Both REST clients point to `ProtectedResource’s HTTP address.

-Adding a %prod. profile prefix to quarkus.oidc.auth-server-url ensures that Dev Services for Keycloak will launch a container for you when the application is run in dev or test modes.
-See Running the Application in Dev mode section below for more information.
+Adding a %prod. profile prefix to quarkus.oidc.auth-server-url ensures that Dev Services for Keycloak launches a container for you when the application is run in dev or test modes.

 |